interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 --- middle

-# Introduction {#intro}
+# Introduction
-This specification describes a message format for defining distributable event descriptions (crypto-conditions) and the cryptographically verifiable event messages (fulfillments) that can be used to prove that the event occurred.

-The specification defines both binary and string-based encoding for the messages.
+This specification describes a message format for crypto-conditions and fulfillments, with binary and string-based encodings for each.

+Crypto-conditions are **distributable event descriptions**.
+This means crypto-conditions say how to recognize a message without saying exactly what the message is.
+You can transmit a crypto-condition freely, but you cannot forge the message it describes.
+For convenience, we hash the description so that the crypto-condition can be a fixed size.

+Fulfillments are **cryptographically verifiable messages** that prove an event occurred.
+If you transmit a fulfillment, then everyone who has the condition can agree that the condition has been met.

+In the Interledger protocol, crypto-conditions and fulfillments provide irrepudiable proof that a transfer occurred in one ledger, as messages that can be easily shared with other ledgers.
+This allows ledgers escrow funds or hold a transfer conditionally, then execute the transfer automatically when the ledger sees the fulfillment of the stated condition.

-## Terminology {#terminology}
+## Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

 Within this specification, the term "condition" refers to the hash of a description of a signed message.

 The term "fulfillment" refers to a description of a signed message and a signed message that matches the description.
+In the simplest case, the fulfillment can be a preimage that hashes to the condition.

 The description can be hashed and compared to a condition.
 If the message matches the description and the hash of the description matches the condition, we say that the fulfillment fulfills the condition.

-A "hashlock" is a tuple consisting of a bytestring and its hash where the hash is published first and the publication of the corresponding bytestring acts as a one-bit, one-time signature. <!-- Q: What does this mean by "one-bit"? -->
+A "hashlock" is a very simple case of a crypto-condition.
+A hashlock consists of a preimage-resistant hash of a secret value (the condition), and the secret value itself (the fulfillment).
+In this case, the publication of the secret value, or preimage, acts as a one-time signature.

-## Features {#features}
+## Features
 Crypto-conditions are a simple multi-algorithm, multi-level, multi-signature standard format for expressing conditions and fulfillments.

-### Multi-Algorithm {#multi-algorithm}
+### Multi-Algorithm
 Crypto-conditions can support several different signature and hash algorithms and support for new ones can be added in the future.

 Implementations can state their supported algorithms simply by providing a bitmask.
 It is easy to verify that a given implementation will be able to verify the fulfillment to a given condition, by verifying that all bits that are set in the condition's bitmask are also set in the implementation's supported features bitmask.